simplicar/simplicar.github.io/_posts/2015-06-25-welcome-simplicar-engineering-blog.markdown

 Hi all!

-This post is to officially inaugurate the Simplicar's Engineering blog where we will publish crazy techincal stuff as well as job posts.
+This post is to officially inaugurate the Simplicar's Engineering Blog where we will publish crazy techincal stuff as well as job posts.

 Hope to hear from you!